azoth-lang/azoth.language.design/optional-types.md

    `aliasable` constraint.
 If the `any` constraint is used then structs, values, and drop types can be used including `iso` and `own`.
 The compiler enforces that the implementations follow the correct safety limits to make that possible.
-5. If desired, one can use `where T: not drop` or `not struct` or `not value` to exclude those from a generic type.
+5. If desired, one can use `where T: not drop` or `not struct` or `not value` or `where T: object` to exclude those from a generic type.
 This can reduce the restrictions on how a generic `any` type can be used.
 6. `if` works as above
 7. `iso` on fields is maintained, you must move out of them to access the value.
 8. Move assign is supported
 9. Moving out of a field without move assign leaves the default value
-10. There should be a default value operator
+10. There should be a default value operator (this is `operator init`)
 11. setters return values to support move assign
-12. Values support `self T` parameters which can be stored as fields (they must be `drop[T]` unless `T: not drop`)
-13. Reassigning into an `iso` local variable does not require an `iso` value. (`iso` is not recommended to be explicitly used on local variables.
+12. Reassigning into an `iso` local variable does not require an `iso` value. (`iso` is not recommended to be explicitly used on local variables.
 Generate a warning for that unless it is a parameter.)
-14. Need to spell out how `move` works on generic parameter types.
+13. Need to spell out how `move` works on generic parameter types.
 It recovers isolation locally, but doesn't worry about whether the caller might have reference.
 If the type is `iso` then there will be no caller references.
 If the type isn't `iso` then the caller references will be ok.
+14. Optional types are special there is no way to declare them within the regular Azoth type system.
+    Thus the IL will need to directly support them.